SlimeDog/pHD/README.md

 ### pHD
-An intelligent manager for HolographicDisplays
+An intelligent manager for holographic display

 ### Overview
 pHD manages the display of holograms defined by HolographicDisplays.